patricklapgar/patricklapgar/README.md

 ## About Me

-I started programming during high school.
-Back then, I used to just fidget with websites and write nifty JavaScripts in the browser console

-5 years later and here I am!
-I study Electronics, from microprocessors to embedded firmware, and I still love building web apps in my free time 🤓

-In my recent co-op, I worked on an operating system and developed internal tools.
-Before that, I was a full-stack intern at a consulting firm

-Needless to say, my work comprises of both web and systems development.
-I love working (and learning) in both areas, and I hope it shows

-I've got quite a few projects here.
-Take a look around, maybe they'll be a useful reference for you 🙂

-A little more about me:

 - 💻 I’m currently working on LeetCamp, a project where I teach algorithms & data structures via LeetCode problems & projects
 - 🤓 I’m currently learning TypeScript, and having lots of fun while doing so
 - 👯 I’m looking to collaborate on projects focused on web development and / or systems programming